golden-hu/resume/resume_en.md

 ## Summary

-I am an **iOS Developer with 3+ years experience**, including exposure to web developemnt both in front-end and backend.
+I am an **iOS Developer with 3+ years experience**, including exposure to web development both in front-end and backend.

 I enjoy developing complex application, both in user interface and system levels.
 I am currently working on QQMusic, the **NO.1 music App** in China.
 In